cherti/blinky/README.md

 ## State

-blinky is currently in the bug squashing phase before release.
-If you want to help testing it, this is very appreciated.
+blinky is currently in the bug squashing phase before its first release.
+If you want to help testing it, this as well as gerneral feedback is very appreciated!

+## Running blinky (e.g. for testing or seeing if it suits your needs)

 Just clone this repository and checkout the testing-branch.
-Its readme includes all relevant information how to run blinky.
+Its readme includes all relevant information how to run blinky in the current state of development.